MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - pricing model
 	- **On demand**
 	- **Reserved**: a significant discount on EC2 usage when you commit to a one-year or three-year term
+		- type of reserved instance
 		  - standard reserved
 		  - convertible reserved (can change instance types)
 		  - scheduled reserved instances
+		- metrics
+		  - RI utilization: RI used hours divided by total purchased RI hours - essentially RI usage efficiency
+		  - RI coverage: RI used hours divided by total EC2 on-demand and RI hours - essentially instance usage covered by RI (as opposed to other instances)
+		- billing: if I have unused RI instances, another AWS account can launch an RI instance in **any AZ** in my RI's **region** to enjoy benefits of Consolidated billing
 	- **Spot**: bid price for instance capacity
 		- if gets interrupted by AWS, instance will be **terminated** (not stopped)
 		  - if Spot instance is terminated by AWS, no charge for partial hour of usage;